 During the day there are lots of street performers, restaurants, and sometimes even (flea) markets and by nighttime, this place with its bars and clubs turns into a vibrant place where every party animal can have a great time.

 So while you enjoy a cold beer or a sangria you should start making plans for the rest of your last night in Barcelona.
-Are you guys heading to a club or are you staying in bar drinking cocktails?
+Are you guys heading to a club or are you staying in a bar drinking cocktails?
 It’s up to you!

 That’s it from our side, now it’s your turn!